-- Use the Load method to save the point cloud in Open eVision proprietary file format. - Use the LoadPCD method to save the point cloud in a file compatible with other software such as PCL (Point Cloud Library).
+• Use the Load method to save the point cloud in Open eVision proprietary file format.

+• Use the LoadPCD method to save the point cloud in a ASCII or a binary file compatible with other software such as PCL (Point Cloud Library).